-Because this is such a common expectation of academic writing, you can expect to see integrated tasks in potentially any college course you enroll in.
-Typically a true integrated task would allow you the support of referring to the original material (or at least the notes you took) while writing.
-However, there may be instances when there will be a constraint of time (such as on a quiz or test).
+Because this common in academic writing, you can expect to see integrated tasks in possibly any college course you have.
+Usually, an integrated task allows you to look at the reading or review the listening (or at least the notes you took) when you write.
+However, there may be times when there is a time limit (like on a quiz or test).
+This means that you need to understand the first time you listen/read so you can begin writing quickly.

-When you start an integrated writing assignment, there are two main things to think about with the expectations: source content and task.
+When you start an integrated writing assignment, there are two main things to think about: source content and task.

-Because you will be summarizing, comparing, or giving an opinion about the source material, you will first need to meet the expectations of comprehension for the sources.
-When you consider these expectations, think about the following questions:
+Because you will be summarizing, comparing, or giving an opinion about the original material, you will first need to understand the sources.
+In addition to main ideas and major details, think about the following questions:

 These are all skills you will continue to refine in your listening and reading classes.
 Pay close attention to the strategies you learn there and practice writing summaries of what you understood after each class period to practice this skill.